Salomanuel/Odin_Project-Ruby-Refresh/README.md

 	  > substrings("Howdy partner, sit down!
 How's it going?", dictionary) => { "down" => 1, "how" => 2, "howdy" => 1,"go" => 1, "going" => 1, "it" => 2, "i" => 3, "own" => 1,"part" => 1,"partner" => 1,"sit" => 1 }

+## 04-Bubble_Sort

+Build a method `#bubble_sort` that takes an array and returns a sorted array.
+It must use the bubble sort methodology (using #sort would be pretty pointless, wouldn’t it?).

+		> bubble_sort([4,3,78,2,0,2])
+		=> [0,2,2,3,4,78]

+Now create a similar method called `#bubble_sort_by` which sorts an array but accepts a block.
+The block should take two arguments which represent the two elements currently being compared.
+Expect that the block’s return will be similar to the spaceship operator you learned about before – if the result of the block is negative, the element on the left is “smaller” than the element on the right.
+0 means they are equal.
+A positive result means the left element is greater.
+Use this to sort your array.

+		> bubble_sort_by(["hi","hello","hey"]) do |left,right|
+		>   left.length - right.length
+		> end
+		=> ["hi", "hey", "hello"]